Carlosdescammer/runpool/README.md

 - Enable RLS and add policies so only group owners/admins can edit/delete groups and manage invites.
 - Admin page includes a client guard, but security must be enforced by RLS.

+### Security: Recommended RPC & RLS (Email-locked joins)

+To enforce email-locked joins at the database level (source of truth), apply the SQL in:

+- `supabase/sql/join_enforcement.sql`

+What it does:

+- Defines `join_group_with_token_email(p_token text)` which:
+  - Verifies token exists and is not expired.
+  - Enforces that the JWT email matches `invited_email` when present.
+  - Inserts a `memberships` row (if not already a member) and consumes the invite.
+- RLS policies:
+  - Blocks direct `INSERT` into `memberships` by authenticated users (forces use of the RPC).
+  - Restricts invite management to group admins/owners.

+How to apply:

+1) Open Supabase SQL editor and paste the contents of `supabase/sql/join_enforcement.sql`, or include it in your migrations.
+2) Ensure your JWT includes the `email` claim (Supabase default for email/password auth).
+3) On the client, continue to call `join_group_with_token_email`; legacy RPC is still used as a fallback.

 ### Optional RPC for Atomic Deletion

 App prefers an RPC named `delete_group_cascade` to delete a group and related rows atomically, with a client-side fallback if RPC is absent.
 Example PostgreSQL function signature: